Volument data model

 Visitor lifetime makes the biggest impact on traction.

+Engagement refers to your website's ability to hold visitor attention.
 That is: the longer they stay, and the more content they consume, the more engaging the experience is.

 Another big difference between Volument and others is how the page view data is collected.
 Volument monitors all mouse movements and keyboard usage to check whether the visitor is actively engaging with the content or whether the visitor is doing something else, such as daydreaming or making coffee.